Blake2912/Vahini-2.0/README.md

 # Vahini: A Self-Driving Auto-irrigation Electric Vehicle

 Watering trees is a vital but tedious task for farmers and gardeners.
-The idea behind _Project Vahini_ is to use a _self-driving vehicle_ to irrigate plantations.
+The idea behind project **Vahini** is to use a **self-driving vehicle** to irrigate plantations.
 The vehicle is equipped with sensors that detect the location of the trees.
 It then moves along a predefined path and sprays water according to the needs of each plant.

 ## Working of the Project